 Over The Road Truck Transportation

-The Port of Savannah enjoys immediate access to two major interstates.
-I-16 travels east to west and I-95 runs north to south, with a mere four-hour drive to the important markets of Atlanta, Charlotte and Orlando.
+The Port of Savannah boasts immediate access to two major interstates.
+I-16 travels east to west and I-95 runs north to south, allowing a mere four-hour drive to the important markets of Atlanta, Charlotte and Orlando.
 No other region has a larger concentration of import distribution centers on the east coast than Savannah.
 As a gateway to the eastern U.S., Savannah offers a freight beltway by easy on-ramps to both I-16 and I-95 and your shipments are on their way as quickly as possible.

 Economic Impact of the Port of Savannah